qtips/qtips.github.io/_drafts/2016-06-11-clrever-regression-testing.md

 Our approach is to compare the results with a previous version; We first run the automated processing on a production version of the library.
 Then we run it on the development version _with the same data set_ as the previous run.
 Finally we compare the data sets to see what have changes and create a report of the differences.
 Because the data sets are the same, the differences should either be expected due to new functionality or are a result of bugs.

-The method is illustrated in the figure: <FIGRURE>
+The method is illustrated in the figure:
+![Regression testing method][regression_testing]

 The main benefit of this method is that since we operate on deltas or difference from the previous versions we are freed from creating and maintaining assertions.
 This approach can thus be used continiously without requiring updates after each development cycle.
 On the other hand, we must involve at least one domain expert/case worker to verify what the differences mean.
 The verifyier can focus solely on the actual differences, instead of going through all data which requires much less work.
 In addition, we aggregate the type of differences to create a summary, for example "340 customers had a change in table A column 2".
 This summary makes the verification process even easier.
 Overall, we get a great thorogh regreassion test cheaply!